Futurescaper/Futuregrapher/README.md

 Network Visualization Javascript Library

-This library combines a number of D3 and custom features into a dynamic graph visualization library.
+This library combines a number of D3 and customm features into a dynamic graph visualization library.
 It allows you to work with collapsible clusters as a way of grouping nodes.

 It is a plain Javascript library.
 It can be included with a simple <code>&lt;script&gt;</code> tag, with require.js or amd, or it can be used with Meteor.